EconomyLens.com

 Volkswagen is facing intense competition in China, particularly for electric vehicles. ©AFP

-Frankfurt (Germany) (AFP) – Volkswagen’s future is at risk without further cost-cuts, the ailing German auto giant warned Thursday after profits plunged more than feared as headwinds mount.
-The carmaker is struggling with Chinese competition, US tariffs, and patchy demand for electric vehicles, and already has plans to axe 50,000 jobs across all its brands in Germany by 2030.
+Frankfurt (Germany) (AFP) – Volkswagen’s future is at risk without further cost cuts, the ailing German auto giant warned Thursday after profits plunged more than feared as headwinds mount.
+Europe’s biggest carmaker is struggling with Chinese competition, US tariffs, and patchy demand for electric vehicles.
+The company already has plans to axe 50,000 jobs across all its brands in Germany by 2030.

 Related

-VW, whose 10 brands range from Audi to Seat and Skoda, would have to adjust its capacity and “work on further optimising costs at our plants,” he said.
-Chinese automakers were not just competing on their home turf but also gaining market share in Europe, he warned.
-Carmakers like BYD have emerged as fierce rivals to Volkswagen in China, traditionally a key source of profits for the German manufacturer, particularly when it comes to EVs.
+Antlitz warned that Chinese automakers were not just competing on their home turf but also gaining market share in Europe.
+Carmakers like BYD have emerged as fierce rivals to Volkswagen in China, traditionally a key source of profits for the German manufacturer, particularly in the electric vehicle segment.

 © 2024 AFP